 What Are The Side Effects Of THC?

 The first rule of toxicology is the “dose makes the poison”.
 Whether a substance has negative effects is usually tied to how much is consumed.
-This certainly applies to THC.
+This certainly applies to THC, and that can vary person to person.
 The most commonly reported side effects of tetrahydrocannabinol, (sourced from cannabis, not synthesized), particularly with high doses are:

 - Dry mouth